Mattydale, New York

 Mattydale is a hamlet (and census-designated place) in Onondaga County, New York, United States.
 The population was 6,446 at the 2010 census.

 Mattydale is a community in the northeast part of the town of Salina and is a northern suburb of Syracuse.

 Mattydale was named for the farm of Frank Matty.

+Although born in nearby Chittenango, New York, Wizard of Oz author L. Frank Baum spent much of his childhood on the site of Roxboro Road Middle School.
+He later moved to the Sports-O-Rama roller rink site on the first plank road in the country known as Route 11.
+Freethought Trail says, "The yellowish hemlock wood of the plank road may have been an inspiration for the Yellow Brick Road".
+A vacant lot since the Sports-O-Rama skating rink was torn down in 2015, the site previously featured two roadhouses after the Baum family residence.
+Built in succession following fires, the last roadhouse/hotel succumbed to blazes in 1957 and the final fire in 1958.

 Geography

 Mattydale is located at 43°5′55″N 76°8′37″W (43.098717, -76.143530).
 It is north of Syracuse.

 According to the United States Census Bureau, the community has a total area of 1.9 sqmi, all land.

 The New York State Thruway (Interstate 90) passes across the community.
 The Thruway intersects Interstate 81 west of Mattydale.

 Mattydale is southwest of Syracuse Hancock International Airport and borders the community of Hinsdale.

 Ley Creek, which flows along the south part of Mattydale, enters Onondaga Lake a few miles southwest of the village.